itsjoesullivan/van/2014/03/drawing-waveforms/index.md

 Audio data is that simple.
 Practically speaking, the values of the array correspond to the position of a speaker.
 At 44100 frames per second, it hardly sounds digital at all.

-So far so good, except that the length of the array has 44100 frames per second.
+So far so good, except for those pesky 44100 frames for every second of audio...

 ###Boiling it down